gottabe-io/gottabe-cli/README.md

 ## Introduction

-All tools for building c++ projects are always painful to configure.
+All tools for building c++ projects may be in the most cases a painful task to accomplish.
+You have to deal with a lot of complexity which could be avoided if you had a tool that would do it for you.
+There are good tools to build and they do it very well, but if you change a little the configurations you will have a lot of trouble.

+The idea of GottaBe is to stay simple in all cases.

 ## Manual